gonzaarcr/Fildem/README.md

 ## Configuration

-In order for the application to work, you must configure the following files (aplies to all operating systems):
+In order for the application to work, you must configure the following files (applies to all operating systems):

 - Create the file `~/.gtkrc-2.0` and append `gtk-modules="appmenu-gtk-module"`
 - The file `~/.config/gtk-3.0/settings.ini` should have the line `gtk-modules="appmenu-gtk-module"` under [Settings].
 If it doesn’t exist create it and paste the following